mckennapsean/dissertation/content/03-framework.md

 ## A Design Activity

-At the core of this framework is the concept of an **activity**, a group of actions a designer takes to work towards a specific artifact, or set of artifacts.
+At the core of this framework is the concept of a design **activity**, a group of actions a designer takes to work towards a specific artifact, or set of artifacts.
 Many creative process models tend to avoid breaking a process into sequential steps, stages, or phases, but, rather, they use the term activities [@Wu2011; @Atman2009; @Cardella2008; @Rudisill1995; @Snider2013;
 @Wodehouse2010a], which are not necessarily linear, and they are often overlapping.
-Each activity is composed of several key components: a *motivation*; clear, tangible *artifacts* related to design decisions; and a collection of *methods*.
-We pictorially represent the design activity framework in [@fig:framework].
+Each activity is composed of several key components: a _motivation_; clear, tangible _artifacts_ related to design decisions; and a collection of _methods_.
+We illustrate an overview of a design activity in [@fig:activity].

 The **motivation** of an activity is the specific purpose behind the methods and